Amwmnrdp/zhsjajajanamjIIzjzjzbzbsbanakaoaoaallqlqapozzizhxbsvabnakaizozauhahanansjzziiakakqkq/replit.md

 ## Core Application Structure

-**Problem**: Need a reliable Discord bot that can run continuously and provide web health checks with clean, modular code.
+**Problem**: Need a reliable Discord bot that can run continuously with a web dashboard and health checks with clean, modular code.

-**Solution**: Combined Discord.js client with Express web server, organized into separate utility modules for maintainability.
+**Solution**: Combined Discord.js client with Express web server (serving HTML dashboard), organized into separate utility modules for maintainability.

 **Rationale**:
 - Express server provides HTTP endpoint for health monitoring and uptime tracking
 - Discord.js client handles all bot functionality with required gateway intents
+- Web dashboard (HTML/CSS/JS) displays bot status and features to users
 - Modular architecture separates concerns for easy debugging and maintenance
 - Single process simplifies deployment and management